 What is it?
 A haven of street food where you can sample the delights from Thailand, Vietnam, Laos, Myanmar and Malaysia.

 Why go?
 Located right on the city’s stunning waterfront, Supha’s Street Food Emporium pride themselves on bringing the real taste of South-East Asia to Plymouth’s hungry diners.
 While their dishes may be inspired by countries thousands of miles away, they also pride themselves on keeping things local, meaning most of their meat and fish is sourced from suppliers close to their doorstep.
 All the curry pastes are made in-house too, so you’re guaranteed an authentic, tasty experience.

 Why go?
-Open all year round, Peninsula Arts has a knack for showcasing riveting works by up-and-coming artists and performers.
+Open all year round, The Arts Institute has a knack for showcasing riveting works by up-and-coming artists and performers.
 They play a huge role in building a cultural presence in the South West, with everything from public lectures, to dance performances to cutting-edge cinema on offer, they’ve created a programme that’s bound to please anyone with an interest in the arts.

 What is it?
 This vintage record store sells vinyl, vintage garms and one-off music memorabilia.

 Why go?
 This independent shop consists of a small team that truly understand the value of customer service.
 Set up by Justin and Lee, they’re renowned for their extensive music knowledge that filters through to their carefully selected vinyl.
 There’s also racks of vintage threads and homewares packed full of treasures waiting for their forever homes while restored audio equipment will have you yearning for the sounds of yesteryear.
 Pop in and lose an afternoon among the classic albums.